John William Finn: Early life

-Finn was promoted to chief petty officer (E-7, the highest enlisted rank in the Navy at that time) in 1935 after only nine years of active duty.
+Finn was promoted to chief petty officer (E-7, the highest enlisted rank in the Navy at that time) on June 5th, 1935 after only eight years of active duty.
 He later commented on his promotions, "Everybody thought I was a boy wonder.
 I was just in the right place at the right time."
 As a chief, Finn served with patrol squadrons in San Diego, Washington, and Panama.

 Attack on Pearl Harbor

 Alice Finn (left) admires the Medal of Honor her husband John W. Finn (right) received for his defense of Naval Air Station Kaneohe Bay during the Japanese attack on Pearl Harbor on 7 December 1941.

 By December 1941, Finn was stationed at Naval Air Station Kaneohe Bay on the island of Oahu in Hawaii.
 As a chief aviation ordnanceman, he was in charge of twenty men whose primary task was to maintain the weapons of VP-11, a PBY Catalina flying boat squadron.
 At 7:48 a.m. on the morning of Sunday, 7 December 1941, Finn was at his home, about a mile from the aircraft hangars, when he heard the sound of gunfire.
 Finn recalled how a neighbor was the first to alert him, when she knocked on his door saying, "They want you down at the squadron right away!"
 He drove to the hangars, catching sight of Japanese planes in the sky on the way, and found that the airbase was being attacked, with most of the PBYs already on fire.

 Finn's men were trying to fight back by using the machine guns mounted in the PBYs, either by firing from inside the flaming planes or by detaching the guns and mounting them on improvised stands.
 Finn later explained that one of the first things he did was to take control of a machine gun from his squadron's painter.
 "I said, 'Alex, let me take that gun' ... knew that I had more experience firing a machine gun than a painter."

 Finding a movable tripod platform used for gunnery training, Finn attached the .50 caliber machine gun and pushed the platform into an open area, from which he had a clear view of the attacking aircraft.
 He fired on the Japanese planes for the next two hours, even after being seriously wounded, until the attack had ended.
 In total, he received 21 distinct wounds, including a bullet through his right foot and an injury to his left shoulder, which caused him to lose feeling in his left arm.

 "I got that gun and I started shooting at Jap planes," Finn said in a 2009 interview.
 "I was out there shooting the Jap planes and just every so often I was a target for some," he said, "In some cases, I could see their [the Japanese pilots'] faces."